cmudig/AutoProfiler/README.md

 ## Browser support

 AutoProfiler has been developed and tested with Chrome.
-Some functionality might be buggy in other browsers.

 ## Development Install